 She might as well be me talking!

 I also searched the list of abstracts presented recently at the American College of Rheumatology Annual Meeting in San Diego in hopes that this treatment is being investigated further.
 Unfortunately, not really.
-To me, it’s heart breaking.
+To me, it is heart breaking.
 I found numerous studies involving biologic drugs, however.
-I found the following chart in one of the abstracts.
-The chart displays the average copay for drugs used for RA under Medicare–which is $250-$650 for a biologic.
-Plain crazy.
-I scrolled down and found minocycline–$7.
-So, what are the chances of pharmaceutical companies funding research studying long-term antibiotic protocols and their role in certain autoimmune diseases?
-I’m thinking next to none because they stand nothing to gain!
-Sad.

 Table.
-Coverage for Rheumatoid Arthritis Drugs in U.S. Medicare Part D Plans. |
+Coverage for Rheumatoid Arthritis Drugs in U.S. Medicare Part D Plans.

 Drug